DavidUrbancok/CoinSharp/readme.md

 CoinSharp
 =======================

-Import this folder into your project
+Import this project folder into your jBPM

 or